-The permanent exhibition is located on level -1 of the Memorial and presents a chronological and thematic course consisting of twelve sequences that retrace the history of the Jews of France during the Shoah.
+The permanent exhibition, which is on level -1 of the Memorial, includes 12 chronological and thematic sequences tracing the history of the Jews of France during the Holocaust.

-By describing the mechanisms that led to the extermination of nearly six million Jews, the exhibition aims to give everyone the tools to reflect on history and ask questions about the present, to remain vigilant against a possible return to intolerance of any kind.
+By describing the mechanisms leading to the extermination of nearly six million Jews, the exhibition aims to give visitors the means to reflect on the past and to think about the present in order to remain vigilant in the face of any kind of intolerance.

 © Florence Brochoire